 Police immediately shut down all eastbound and westbound lanes beneath the bridge to protect motorists and create space for emergency responders.
 Traffic stretched for miles as authorities focused on preventing the man from falling onto the pavement below.

 Lt.
-Michael Shaw of the Michigan State Police later explained that officers turned to a strategy that had been used in similar incidents in the Detroit area for years.
-Troopers began stopping passing semi-trucks and asking drivers if they would assist by positioning their trailers beneath the bridge.
+Michael Shaw of the Michigan State Police later explained that officers turned to a strategy used in similar incidents in the Detroit area for years.
+Troopers began stopping passing semi-trucks and asking drivers to assist by positioning their trailers beneath the bridge.

-The response from the truckers was immediate.
+The truckers’ response was immediate.
 One by one, drivers maneuvered their vehicles into place until thirteen trucks formed a nearly continuous platform under the overpass.

 Truckers Volunteer to Help a Stranger